 A typical serving of Kaged Whey Protein Isolate has less than 0.1 grams of lactose.
 Most experts agree that some individuals with lactose intolerance can safely consume this trace amount of lactose with no discomfort.
 However, consult with your healthcare provider before consuming Kaged Whey Protein Isolate if you are lactose intolerant or sensitive to any of its ingredients.

-Do Kaged Proteins Use 100% Isolate
+Do Kaged Proteins Use 100% Isolate?

 Wait, So What Is Casein Protein Isolate?
 How Is That Different?